shaack/shaack-com/site/pages/howto/Craft-CMS.md

 }
 ```

-- Update the Craft Version in your own twig extensions
+- Set the new Craft Version in your own twig extensions

 ```
 "require": {